clns/node-commit-msg/README.md

 ## Configuration

-You can configure this module by specifying a `commitMsg` key in your `package.json` file.
+You can configure this module by specifying a `commitMsg` key in your package.json file.
 Possible configurations are:

 - `noHook` (Boolean) Set to `true` to disable the git hook auto-install
 - [any key from the default `config` object](lib/config.js#L8)
-- see [disable validation](#disable-validation) to turn it off once installed
+- to turn it off once installed see [disable validation](#disable-validation)

 For [an example](test/resources/angular/package.json) check out [Angular's Git Commit Guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit)